kuraykaraaslan/PatikaCohort/README.md

 ![patika.dev](/static/logo.png)

-# Bootcamp Repository
+# Patika Plus Repository

-Welcome to my bootcamp repository!
+Welcome to my patika+ repository!
 This repository is a comprehensive collection of all the projects and practice exercises undertaken during my patika+ journey.
 As I progress through the program, each project and practice session is meticulously organized into dedicated folders within this repository.

 ## Purpose